California Disclosures (AB 1305)

 Carbon Offsets – measured in metric tons of CO₂e (carbon dioxide equivalent).

-Water Restoration Credits – measured in acre-feet of restored water flows.
+Water Restoration Certificates – measured in gallons of restored water flows.

 2. Registries & Standards